maheshj01/flutter_create/README.md

   _for more look at the example file at `lib/models/user_model.dart`_

- 5. Go to `pubspec.yaml` and change the title and description
+ 5. Go to `pubspec.yaml` and update the version, title and description, homepage, issue_tracker

  6. Help improve this template by suggesting a change that you think is required.